About Our Club

 We aim to provide the following service to all our members:

-1. To provide an opportunity for any member to gain coaching on a weekly basis at some point during the academic year.
+1. To provide an opportunity for any member to gain coaching on a weekly basis throughout the academic year.

 2. To provide a range of competitive opportunities to allow members to compete individually or as a member of a team representing the club.